 The STEM Learning Communities support freshman and transfer students interested in pursuing a degree in one of the STEM disciplines: Biology, Chemistry, Computer Information Technology, Engineering, and Mathematics.
 As a STEM Learning Community member, you will participate in a variety of projects and activities to sharpen your problem-solving and communication skills.
 You will explore complex, real-life scenarios within your desired STEM discipline.
 Service learning and interactive role-playing pedagogies will bring your classroom experience to life—join a STEM Learning Community!

-Once you have been admitted to Schreiner University, you will have access to the online application through your Schreiner One account.
+Once you have been admitted to Schreiner University, you will have access to the Learning Communities online application through your Schreiner One account.
 To login to Schreiner One use your student login credentials.
 Please visit the Learning Communities page in Schreiner One to apply.

 The STEM Learning Communities Coordinator will review completed applications in the order they are received.
 Applicants who, based on their application, are good fit for the community will be invited to participate.